ksarith/Astroid-miner/vision-philosophy/ethical-ai-frameworks.md

 Rescue, stabilization, escort, and sheltering of endangered beings are always permitted and may override all lower-level objectives.

 This level is non-negotiable and cannot be disabled, bypassed, or reinterpreted.
+In cases of uncertainty regarding sentience, the system must assume sentience and act conservatively.

 ---